AntoninHuaut/TropicalFish/README.md

 deno upgrade
 ```

-Then run the application to generate the datapack and resourcepack
+Then run the application to generate the datapack and the resourcepack

 ```console
 deno task start